- What is Pu-erh Tea?

 There are four standards to keep in mind when purchasing Pu-erh tea: smell, color, storage, and flavor.
 Many tea shops invite you to sit and taste the tea with them, so this inspection is easy and convenient.

-Smell the tea to ensure that it doesn’t have any strange or unexpected aromas.
-Observe its color to check for an yellow-green color for raw tea, and a reddish, maroon color for ripe tea.
+- Color: observe its color to check for a yellow-green color for raw tea, and a reddish, maroon color for ripe tea.

 - What should I avoid when buying Pu-erh tea?